Killermaschine88/Testing-JS/README.md

 # Testing-JS
-This is my Code for my Verified Discord Bot
+This is my Code for my Verified Discord Bot!